 Location: Phoenix, Arizona

 Internal Number: R59379

 (Recruiter will provide details of sign-on bonus during interview process)

 Health care is constantly changing, and at Banner Health, we are at the front of that change.
 We are leading health care to make the experience the best it can be.
 We want to change the lives of those in our care - and the people who choose to take on this challenge.
 If changing health care for the better sounds like something you want to be part of, we want to hear from you.

-Our full-time RRT - Central Venous Specialists work 36 hours per week.
-We are currently looking for a Day shift (6 am-6:30 pm) RRT - CV Specialist to join our team!
-A weekend rotation is required, where you can enjoy a flat rate $3/hour weekend shift differential.
+Available shift is Full-Time, 36 hours/week, working Days (3 12-hour shifts).
+This role requires rotating weekends and holidays as well .
+Enjoy a flat rate $3/hour weekend shift differential, where applicable.
 Your pay and benefits are important components of your journey at Banner Health.
 This opportunity includes the option to participate in a variety of health, financial, and security benefits.

 POSITION SUMMARY This position independently provides respiratory care, pulmonary and cardiology diagnostic testing to patients in a variety of health care settings.